 One main criticism I have of the anime is that Melodas is a perv, and not just that he talks about girls in a pervy fashion, he tends to grope them, a lot, not that I get "offended" by this as a female fan of anime, I'm used to fanservice and so I expect it.
-In fact Melodas' perverted beavior is a running gag becomes annoying, because it's funny the first few times and then it's like, "Okay I get the joke, now it's old!" and now it's unfunny.
+In fact, Melodas' perverted behavior is a running gag becomes annoying because it's funny the first few times and then it's like, "Okay I get the joke, now it's old!" and now it's unfunny.

 Another flaw of the anime is that not everything is explained, such as how the Seven Deadly Sins got their powers, and how magic works in the world. but with a second season coming, there should be more explanations.

-It's also too bad we don't even see Escanor, and I was hoing we'd see all Seven Sins, fortunately, he'll be in season 2 so I have that to look forward to.
+It's also too bad we don't even see Escanor, and I was hoping we'd see all Seven Sins, fortunately, he'll be in season 2 so I have that to look forward to.

 What Doesn't Work: